Context

 After: Leads are pre-qualified.
 They know they're contacting a premium service, so the conversion rate from lead to signed contract has more than doubled.

-Business expansion: The success of the primary site allowed Saxobeat to launch two additional service tiers, creating a scalable funnel for the entire company.
+Business expansion: The success of the primary site allowed Saxobeat to launch an additional service tier, creating a scalable funnel for the entire company.
 What started as a website redesign became a business model shift.

 Client feedback: The band now uses the site as a sales tool during client meetings.
 They pull it up on their phone and show it to prospective clients.
 The site itself has become part of the pitch.